LeidianeTeixeira/LeidianeTeixeira/README.md

 I'm system analyst in training.
 Passionate about artificial intelligence and knowledge, I have dedicated myself to learning * python, machine learning and web development*.
 Feel free to explore!

-:star2: Knowledge is power, never stop learning!
+:books: Knowledge is power, never stop learning!

 Things I like to do:

-- 🖥 Python Applications
+- :snake: Python Applications
 - :computer: Machine Learning Aplications
-- 📱 Web Applications
+- 🖥 Web Applications